-11 Brutally Honest Beauty Mistakes Every Woman Has Made At Least Once — Because We've All Been There
+11 Brutally Honest Beauty Mistakes We've All Made

 When it comes to beauty, most of the rules were made to be broken.
 But some of those rules, well, let’s just say they weren’t meant to be broken, but most of us end up breaking them anyway.
 We’ve all pored through the magazines before, skimming those articles that warn of some fairy tale misfortunate that will befall you if you have the audacity to commit the beauty sin of the month.
 We can all pretend we’re doing all the “right” things, but what does that even mean?
 Is there a distinct right and wrong when it comes to beauty, or are we all just trying to do what we can to get by and look and feel as beautiful as we possibly can, regardless of whether some glossy, authoritarian entity informs us that we’re doing everything wrong?